MVS-99/IDPT/README.md

 ## License

 The microassignments and final project included in this repository are licensed under the MIT License.
 See the LICENSE file for more information.
-Viewer is highly discouraged to copy the entirety of the code to submit your own assignment.
+User is highly discouraged to copy the entirety of the code to submit your own assignment.
 If you have doubts about the working procedure of the algorithms or the code presented, feel free to reach :)

 ## Additional clarifications